JnavioT/QASystem/README.md

 # QASystem
-Question Answering System using NLP and AI techniques as RNN/LSTM and Transformers
+Question Answering System using the model DistillBETO for spanish Texts and Streamlit